CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 <img align="right" src="https://github.com/CabbageCrow/HandyUpgrades/blob/master/img/Logo/Handy_Upgrades_Logo.png">

 # Handy Upgrades Mod
 A Mod for Slime Rancher, which adds "Handy Upgrades" (and a few other things).
 They shall make ranching easier and quicker.
-Another term would be "Quality of Life" (QOL).
+Another term would be "Quality of Life" (QoL).
 The Handy Upgrades are only available in the game modes **Adventure** and **Casual**!

 You already know the instructions?
 Then get it here, the first link: [Download the latest Release](https://github.com/CabbageCrow/HandyUpgrades/releases/latest)